SandaruKasa/blog/content/posts/void.md

 	are actually used in practice, because computer memory is fundamentally finite in capacity.
-And even then, for any type, whose size is limited not by some small constant known in advance, but rather by the amount of allocatable memory or by the size of input data,	an indirection would be used anyways, so as far as the type layouts go,	you just get a $\le 64$ bit pointer, and that's it.
+And even then, for any type, whose size is limited not by some small constant known in advance, but rather by the amount of allocatable memory or by the size of input data,	your programming language of choice would likely use an inderection in form of a heap allocation of a runtime-determined size and a fixed-size (likely 64 bit) pointer to it.
-	Most of the time the burden of dealing with variably-sized data is shifted from a programming language's type system to the runtime memory allocator.
+	So as far as the type layouts go,	you just get a $\le 64$ bit pointer and maybe a	few auxiliary fields like length/capacity, and that's it.
+	The size is thus fixed and known in advance.

 [^non-whole]: It is actually possible to exploit the fact that $\log_2 3 < 2$.

-	For a `Color[3]` array there is only 27 possible combinations of values, which can be stored in $\lceil \log_2 27 \rceil = 5$ bits, which is less than `2*3=6` bits needed fot the two-bits-per-element encoding.
+	For a `Color[3]` array there is only 27 possible combinations of values, which can be stored in $\lceil \log_2 27 \rceil = 5$ bits, which is less than `2*3=6` bits needed for the two-bits-per-element encoding.
-	But it is also presumably less pleasant to del with.
+	But it is also presumably less pleasant to deal with.

 Now, to the "sum" & "product" types.